Oncologist-approved cancer information from the American Society of Clinical Oncology

 • A lump in the neck

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+If a parathyroid tumor is diagnosed, relieving symptoms remains an important part of care and treatment.
+Managing symptoms may also be called "palliative care" or "supportive care."
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.